jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Monsters Unleashed!
 Black Bolt’s Super Powers use the Amplify ability.When you use a Super Power, if you discard a Location (instead of turning it face-down in your resource row), you get the Amplify text.
 Previous Amplify Super Powers grant an effect to begin withbut a larger effect if you Amplify it.
 Black Bolt’s powers only grant an effect if you Amplify them.

+## Black Cat
+Set: Spider-Friends
+**Personal Loyalty**
+Black Cat has often wavered between being a hero and a villain.
+In the game she doesn’t have a team affiliation and is neither Good nor Evil… until she’s on a side (she is neither Good nor Evil while she is in your hand, deck, or KO pile).
+Then if Spider-Man is your main character, he has a good influence on her and she’ll ferociously fight alongside her partner.
+But if he’s not your main character, she’ll go back to slinking around as a criminal.

 ## Black Panther (MC)
 Set: MCU Heroes
 **Vibranium Weave Suit**